melling/ISLR/README.md

 # ISLR
 Introduction to Statistical Learning: http://www.StatLearning.com

-The book is available on the author's site above.
+The PDF book is available for free on the author's site above.

 Working through the book and the labs.